MatthewReid854/check4updates/README.md

 Detailed documentation and examples are available at [readthedocs](https://check4updates.readthedocs.io/en/latest/).

 ## Design principles
--periodically check for updates without user action and without slowing down the parent script -only prompt the user when necessary
+- periodically check for updates without user action and without slowing down the parent script
+- only prompt the user when necessary
--give the user the option to update now, be reminded later, or skip this version -handle all errors silently to prevent the parent script from being impacted
+- give the user the option to update now, be reminded later, or skip this version
+- handle all errors silently to prevent the parent script from being impacted

 ## Usage
 To use *check4updates*, place the following lines in your package's ``__init__.py`` file:

 .. code:: python